Here's the BEST D&D 5e Travel Gameplay

 -

-Each player picks a unique job for their character for the journey.
+Each player picks a unique job for their character for the journey/a day of the journey.

 -